MarcRosellH/BranchingPolicies/README.md

 * Merge back into:
 **develop and master branches**

-## AppVeyor, Jankins, Travis CI & others
+## AppVeyor, Jenkins, Travis CI & others
 Applications like **AppVeyor, Travis CI, Jenkins, GitLab** and others are made to help in the QA process.
 When connected with Github, their servers generate a build version of the project (need to be adjusted by the user).
 If it is configured to create the builds only when the commits are made in the **release, master and hotfix branches**, the QA testers don't need to do it by themselves and can start directly to test it.